-We have over 20 graduate faculty members that represent the breadth of the biological sciences and who are committed to individualized instruction.
-We maintain a low student:faculty ratio (~2:1) and actively mentor students through their graduate training.
+We have over 20 graduate faculty members that represent the breadth of the biological sciences.

-The Master’s Degree program at Wake Forest includes two main components.
-In consultation with a three-member advisory committee, a 24 credit hour course curriculum is designed to build on the student’s undergraduate training.
+The MS program at Wake Forest includes two main components.
+In consultation with a three-member advisory committee, a 24 credit hour course curriculum is designed to build directly on a student’s undergraduate training.
 The student also designs and carries out a comprehensive thesis investigation in the laboratory of one of the Biology faculty.

 The most important component of both degree programs is the research experience.
 Our students learn to perform cutting edge biological research by working closely with their advisors as they perform their thesis/dissertation research.
 The department provides funds that support graduate student research and travel to scientific meetings to present their results.
-A weekly seminar program features speakers from both within and without the Wake Forest Biology community.
-One special feature of our program is the Graduate Tutorial.
-Each year a number of international leaders in biology visit us for intensive interactions with our graduate students.
-Tutorials generally include lectures, discussions, laboratory exercises, and field work, providing opportunities for students to gain deep insights into the tutor’s approach to research.
-During their graduate careers, our students have the opportunity to know and interact with many of these renowned biologists..
+A weekly seminar program features speakers from both within and without the Wake Forest Biology community

-M.S. and Ph.D. students are typically admitted with full tuition remission, supported by Teaching Assistantships or Research Assistantships and receive a laptop computer.
-Applicants are encouraged to discuss potential student/advisor relationships with faculty in their area of interest early in the application process.
+MS and PhD students are typically admitted with full tuition remission, supported by Teaching Assistantships (TAs) or Research Assistantships (RAs).
+Applicants are encouraged to discuss potential student/advisor relationships with faculty in their area of interest as early as possible in the application process.